 Kidney stones form when there is not enough liquid in the urine to dilute out waste chemicals, such as calcium, oxalate and phosphorous.
 These waste chemicals become concentrated, and crystals begin to form, according to the National Kidney Foundation.

 Small stones may pass down the urinary tract and be excreted without causing symptoms.
-Larger stones may get stuck in the urinary track and block the flow of urine, which can cause severe pain or bleeding, the NIH says.
+Larger stones may get stuck in the urinary tract and block the flow of urine, which can cause severe pain or bleeding, the NIH says.

 People with kidney stones often seek medical care because they have severe pain in their flank (the area between the mid-back and the ribs) on one side of the body, and this pain can extend to the lower abdomen, said Dr. Michael F. Michelis, director of the division of nephrology at Lenox Hill Hospital in New York.
 "Stone pain is very profound," Michelis said.